ThanuraSilva/ThanuraSilva/README.md

 ## Hi there 👋

-I'm Thanura Silva and my career life ongoing as a Trainee Software Engineer engage at the Institute of Software Engineering (IJSE), Panadura, Sri Lanka.
+I'm Thanura Silva and my career life ongoing as a Trainee Software Engineer and a full stack developer at the Institute of Software Engineering (IJSE), Panadura, Sri Lanka.
 I enjoy the successful outcome that accomplishes several obstacles and it is also applicable to the Software Development process.
-Currently, my technological stack consists of several instances as mentioned end of the description, and mainly I'm a full stack developer.
-Java is my initial language since I take my first footstep in the programming world.
+Currently, my technological stack consists of several scopes as mentioned here Java is my initial language since I take my first footstep in the programming world.
 Further JS,TS ,HTML and CSS are my favaroite languesges.
 You can share your skills with me and I love it and pleasure to meet you on this energetic platform

 ## Language Stack
   ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)